University promise program banner of four students walking on Lisle campus

 Student Life, students on campus

-When concerned about a student, we suggest that you encourage the student to visit the Counseling Center to discuss their situation.
+When concerned about a student, we suggest that you encourage the student to visit the Benedictine University Counseling Center to discuss their situation.
 Here are a few ways you can refer them to the Counseling Center:

 • Speak with the student one-on-one and suggest they visit the Counseling Center.